shahirmonjur/ecommerce-website-html-css-json-php/README.md

 FNF Sports

-This is an e-commerce website project I developed to practice and learn JavaScript, PHP, JSON, and MySQL.
+This is an e-commerce website project I developed during my second year of undergrad to practice and learn JavaScript, PHP, JSON, HTML5 and MySQL.

 What I Worked On: